You’ve probably heard this phrase a few hundred times since your loved one’s death…

 Let’s assume we have accomplished #1, you are now open to asking for and/or accepting help.
 You still won’t get anywhere until you actually know what you need (#2).
 It can be hard to step back from a situation and say, ‘I can’t do this on my own’.
 It can also be hard to understand what you need when you’re stressed, emotional, and overwhelmed.

 Imagine you are walking up a hill carrying a carton of milk, a box of eggs, a loaf of bread, and a really squirmy cat (No, the cat can’t walk up the hill.
 He’s very lazy).
 If only you didn’t have that dang cat you’d probably manage to get up the hill without dropping your groceries.
 A man comes along and offers you help.
-Do you immediately ask him to carry the cat, do you stand there unable to decide if and how he can help, or do you defiantly say “no, I can handle the load on my own”?
+Do you immediately ask him to carry the cat, do you stand there unable to decide if and how he can help or do you defiantly say “no, I can handle the load on my own”?
 I know, weird story.
 I think what I’m trying to say though is if you didn’t ask the man to carry the squirmy cat you need to work on identifying your needs.

 Once you’ve identified your needs you can worry about task #3, assessing the best person in your life to ask for help.
 Think of your friends and family as a tool kit, it’s important to find the right tool for a job based on their unique characteristics (their personality, strengths, abilities, etc).
 For example, when you want to talk about how you’ve been questioning your faith, don’t call your blindly religious aunt Rita.
-If you need someone to babysit your kids for a few hours, don’t ask your flakey and irresponsible teenage brother.
+If you need someone to babysit your kids for a few hours, don’t ask your flaky and irresponsible teenage brother.

 This is a journal exercise for anyone who struggles with identifying their needs and utilizing their resources.
 Many people know they have family and friends in their corner, yet often feel utterly alone.
 Mapping out your support system can be a reassuring way to assess who you can call upon if needed.
 This activity can also be adapted for children who have had a shift in support system or aren’t sure who they can rely on.

-We often talk about journaling on ‘What’s Your Grief’.
 Subscribe to the blog to make sure you don’t miss a post.